LanaGemmellUSDS/LanaGemmellProfile/README.md

 🌟 Additional Experience & Interests:

 - Competitve Dancer (& occasional assistant teacher/biz dev advisor) at O’Donnell Academy of Irish Dance, elevating and sharing my love of Irish Dance and Music.
-- Active member of the Women in Product Book Club, fostering continuous learning and professional development.
-I welcome any and all 📖 recommendations.

 🎓 Education & Certifications: